schauder/schauder.github.io/_posts/2016/2016-09-30-workbreakdownstructure-vs-backlog.md

 This is necessary, because it is used as a basis for estimating the complete project.
 This means, that very early in the project decisions are made, about what goes into a project and what not.
 In a good case the decisions get revisited and revised later on.
 In that case they are just a form of waste.
-But often they are not revised leading to much greater waste, but implementing stuff that nobody really needs anymore.
+But often they are not revised leading to much greater waste, by implementing stuff that nobody really needs anymore.

 2. **The Backlog is linear**
 The WBS is inherently a Tree Structure, or even a multidimensional matrix: Every element is typically assigned things like: